abhi18av/nf-tower-docs-orgs-and-teams/content/docs/compute-envs/slurm.md

 ## Requirements

-To launch pipelines into a Slurm cluster from Tower, the following requirements must to be fulfilled:
+To launch pipelines into a Slurm cluster from Tower, the following requirements must be fulfilled:

 * The cluster should be reachable via an SSH connection using an SSH key.
 * The cluster should allow outbound connections to the Tower web service.